RunwuShi/GridRIRDataset/README.md

 2. The second dataset was measured only once at all 98 locations, with the microphone located in the center of the room.
 3. The third dataset placed the microphone in the upper right corner of the room and measured the RIR once at each of the 98 locations.

-This dataset is suitable for the spatial-based research, especially the distance related, such as sound source distance estimation, distance based sound separation and extraction tasks.
+This dataset is suitable for spatial-based research, especially the distance-related, such as sound source distance estimation, distance based sound separation, and extraction tasks.
 The measurement environment and the room configuration are shown in the figure.
 The room size is about 5.9×6.9×2.9 meters with an RT60 of 0.60s.

 <p align="center">
   <img src="image.png" alt="Image 1" width="50%">